RWTH Workshop FAQ

 Q: Where do I register for the workshop?

-A: Registration is handled by the International Office , see also the workshop description here
+A: Registration is handled by the International Office .

 Organization of the workshop is handled by the International Office: